Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 ## SSL Termination

-In order to maintain a zero-trust security approach, the Envoy reverse proxy does not perform SSL termination.
+In order to maintain a zero-trust security approach, the Envoy reverse proxy does **not** perform SSL termination.
 This eliminates the need for control between where HTTPS traffic is decrypted and then re-encrypted.
 By doing so, it reduces the risk of any communication being transmitted in plain text before being re-encrypted again.

-Additionally, it simplifies Envoy proxy configuration by allowing for custom CA certificates with SNI domain overwriting to be used.
+Even though the Envoy TLS Inspector Filter is employed, it does so only to read out the hostname in the SNI.
+This information is available in the SSL ClientHello which is the TLS handshake first message and sent in unencrypted.
+In this manner we are able to use filters based on SNI and proxy the traffic to allowed domain names only (in Envoy *clusters*).

 This topic is still being debated and might change in the future.